SchistoDan/AVITI_read_QC_pipeline/README.md

     ├── post_qc/
     └── multiqc/
 ```

+---

+## Benchmarking
+End-to-end, the pipeline ran on 96 low coverage WGS (i.e.genome skims) of museum specimens, run on both flowcell lanes (i.e. were duplicates across lanes), in **X** hours and **Y** minutes with modest resources.

+---

 ## Citations & authorship
 This snakemake pipeline was written by Dan Parsons for NHMUK Molecualr Biology Laboratories.